securitybunker/databunker.org/content/home/definitions/tokenization-service/index.md

 ![Databunker digram](/img/diagram.png)

 Unlike classical tokenization service, **Databunker** gets the whole user profile and generates a **unique user token**.
 Databunker stores user JSON profiles in an encrypted format.
-Databunker builts a secure and quick search index to lookup user records for example by email address.
+Databunker builds a secure and quick search index to lookup user records for example by email address.
 This search index is also hashed on the disk.
 As a result, no personal data is saved in clear text in the Databunker backend database.